BenDWit/freecodecamp/Certified_Full_Stack_Developer/HTML/Semantic_html/Event_Hub/README.md

 # Event hub

-This lesson i learned how to use semantic HTML elements
+This Lab i learned how to use semantic HTML elements